NineAbyss/ZeroG/README.md

 The codes are in progress.

+# Datasets
+All datasets in ZeroG are available in this [link](https://drive.google.com/drive/folders/1WfBIPA3dMd8qQZ6QlQRg9MIFGMwnPdFj?usp=drive_link).

 <br> **📑 If you find our projects helpful to your research, please consider citing:** <br>
 ```